swentel/indieweb/README.md

 Currently supports Mastodon, with more coming.
 You don't need any account at all on any of the social networks.

 Just add 'Fediverse|https://fed.brid.gy/' as a syndication target and add the field on the manage display pages of content types or comments where needed.
-Currently replies, likes and boosts work fine.
+Posts, replies, likes, boosts and follows work fine.

 - Check https://fed.brid.gy/#setup for additional setup for .htaccess.
 - If you use a microsub server, you can subscribe to fediverse users through the microformats feed.